Aimeedeer/coconut-report/content/posts/towards-note-management.md

 The "Roam" connects all the dots, including thought pieces, references, previous notes, and more.
-It might be useful for academic writing, which needs a lot of references and break down opinions.
+It might be useful for academic writing, which needs a lot of references and to break down opinions.
 However, I only used it for about a week and switched back to just org-mode.
 I am more comfortable managing files on myself